Current Affairs-Topics

 Context of India-China Relations

-India and China have experienced geopolitical tensions, particularly after border conflicts such as the Galwan Valley.
-Despite historical mistrust, both nations recognise the strategic value of cooperation in areas like technology and trade.
+India and China have experienced heightened geopolitical tensions, particularly following border conflicts, such as the Galwan Valley incident.
+Despite historical mistrust, both nations recognize the strategic value of cooperation in areas such as technology and trade.
 The SCO summit offers a platform to prioritise economic ties and India-China AI relations over longstanding disputes.

 The focus on AI cooperation initiatives highlights the importance both countries place on shaping global AI governance and ensuring that the Global South has a voice in AI policymaking.